GreenDoge-Network/greendoge-blockchain/README.md

 s<br>
 greendoge show -a 1.164.180.223:6544

-For more information, join our [Discord](https://discord.gg/YJaBQ9a6) and see website at https://greendoge.dog.

-## Help run the Timelord node
-. ./activate
 sh install-timelord.sh
 greendoge start timelord

+For more information, join our [Discord](https://discord.gg/YJaBQ9a6) and see website at https://greendoge.dog.

 ## Running